Homebrew on Linux

 Technically, you can install Homebrew wherever you want.
 However, you shouldn’t install outside the default, supported, best prefix.
 Many things will need to be built from source outside the default prefix.
 Building from source is slow, energy-inefficient, buggy and unsupported.
 The main reason Homebrew just works is because we use bottles (binary packages) and most of these require using the default prefix.
 If you decide to use another prefix: don’t open any issues, even if you think they are unrelated to your prefix choice.
 They will be closed without response.

 The prefix /home/linuxbrew/.linuxbrew was chosen so that users without admin access can ask an admin to create a linuxbrew role account and still benefit from precompiled binaries.
-If you do not yourself have admin privileges, consider asking your admin staff to create a linuxbrew role account for you with home directory set to /home/linuxbrew.
+If you do not have admin privileges, consider asking your admin staff to create a linuxbrew role account for you with home directory set to /home/linuxbrew.

 Follow the Next steps instructions to add Homebrew to your PATH and to your bash shell rcfile, either ~/.bashrc for bash or ~/.zshrc for zsh.